fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 The preceding code resulted in the improvement in the accuracy score of the model by 0.1%, which is good considering how the model had a very high accuracy score in the first place.
-The code is similar to the pipeline for scaling we built in the previous chapter for the k-NN algorithm, and there are no changes except for the fact that we have used a logistic regression model instead of the k-NN model.
+The code is similar to the pipeline for scaling we built in the previous lab for the k-NN algorithm, and there are no changes except for the fact that we have used a logistic regression model instead of the k-NN model.